A - Z Waste Guide

 Oil

-A wide variety of waste oils are classed as hazardous waste, including any oil-soaked items (oily rags, oil filters).
+A wide variety of waste oils are classed as hazardous waste, including any oil-soaked items (oily rags, oil filters etc).
 Waste oil and any items contaminated with waste oil must be stored safely and collected separately.
 Oil must never be disposed of down the drain, nor should any oily rags be disposed of in any of the bins.

 Paint

 Paints, varnishes, glues and other substances used for maintenance and upkeep of buildings should not be disposed of into drains, or placed in any bin or skip.
-Any unwanted paints and varnishes must either be disposed of as Hazardous Waste (see details in hazardous waste section).
-If there are large quantities these may be suitable for donation please contact the Sustainability Team for details.
+Any unwanted paints and varnishes must either be disposed of as Hazardous Waste.
+If you have paint which requires disposal please put in a request via the Estates Help Desk.

 Paper